open-telemetry/opentelemetry.io/content/en/docs/java/manual_instrumentation.md

 #### Links

-A Span may be linked to zero or more other Spans that are causally related.
+You can link a span to zero or more other spans that are causally related.
-Links can be used to represent batched operations where a Span was initiated by multiple initiating Spans, each representing a single incoming item being processed in the batch.
+Use links to represent batched operations where a span was initiated by multiple initiating spans, each representing a single incoming item being processed in the batch.

 ```java